rsl/tabula_rasa/README.md

       end
     end

-A lot of the time though you should just be able to get by with a simple symbol argument, since you aren't limited to simple
+A lot of the time though you should just be able to get by with a simple symbol argument, since you aren't limited to simple attributes but can use methods that massage attribute data.

     tabula_rasa @collection do |table|
       t.column :foo